twak/winsyn_metadata/README.md

         * We tried to take no more than 4 similar windows from one façade - in one or multiple images.
         * We tried to keep the crops square where possible.
     * The tags `window`, `door`, `glass_facade`, `shop`, `church` and `abnormal` are treated as windows.
 Some other tags (`materials`, `facades`) are available but are not consistently applied.
-    * This file also contains per-photo tags such as deletion (file should not included in dataset) and rotation (where exif rotation data is incorrect).
+    * This file also contains per-photo tags such as `deleted` (file should not included in dataset) and rotation (where exif rotation data is incorrect).
 * _metadata_window_labels_
     * Per-pixel labels created by LYD for the first 3002 images.
 Annotated for the first 11 (12 including _none_) classes.
 The instructions given to the labelers were collated in this [document](https://github.com/twak/winsyn_metadata/raw/docs/pdfs/labelling_instructions.pdf).
     * Described as polygons; per-pixel bitmap datasets can be created with [process_labels](https://github.com/twak/fast_crop/blob/master/process_labels.py).py.